 This is one of the most important pilgrimage places for the Jains.
 Also, this is considered to be the largest monolithic stone statue in the World.
 ShravanaBelagola has 2 hills- Chandragiri and Vindhyagiri.
-The statue is on the Vindhyagiri hill.
+Chandragiri hill gets its name from Chandragupta, one of the greatest emperors of India who converted to Jainism, gave up all his worldly pleasures and passed away on this hill.
+The statue of Bahubali/ Gomateshwara is situated on the Vindhyagiri hill.

 Wake up….!!
 Wednesday morninggg….
-A weekend when the rest of the world is working their asses off half way through their week.. n I sat wondering how I was going to kill the rest of the day amidst the four walls of my house, all jobless….
+A weekend when the rest of the world is working their asses off, half way through their week..
+I sat wondering how I was going to kill the rest of the day amidst the four walls of my house, all jobless….

-Some old place I was told about, by my friend who had done her internship at- popped in my mind- “Kaiwara”.
-I jumped out of my bed and began to google for it..
-With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara along with a rough route map.. n that’s it..
-I dragged my mum along, pulled the car out of the garage n zooommm we went…….
+With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara and prepared a quick route map.
+I dragged my mum along, pulled the car out of the garage and zooommm we went…….

-We started from Bangalore at around 9.a.m and reached Devanahalli in a while.
-From there we took the Vijayapura bypass road.
-A good 45min drive from the airport at an average 60kmph speed is what it took us to reach Kaiwara.
+It was around 09.00.a.m. when we started from Bangalore.
+We reached Devanahalli from where we took the Vijayapura bypass road.
+A good 45min drive from the Bengaluru airport, at an average speed of 60kmph is what it took us to reach Kaiwara.

 As soon as one enters the Kaiwara town, a small lane on the left leads you to the Narayanapa Mutt.
 This is a mutt managed by M.S.Ramaiah trust.
 This is where Saint Narayanappa attained “Eternal Bliss or jeeva Samadhi”.